 BMAPs, Walk the WBID, and activities to address fecal coliform exceedances

 Generally, Basin Management Action Plans (BMAPs) lay out projects and plans intended to reduce loading of the identified pollutant, to be executed by the key responsible parties.
 For fecal coliform BMAPs in this set of 25 tributaries, the responsible parties are COJ, JEA, the Florida Department of Transportation, the Florida Department of Health, Naval Station Mayport, and other relevant municipalities including the Cities of Atlantic Beach, Jacksonville Beach, and Neptune Beach.
-DEP also plays a role in implementation of BMAP projects.
+FDEP also plays a role in implementation of BMAP projects.
 For these 25 tributaries, a coordinating body called the Tributaries Assessment Team organizes these groups in terms of information review and taking next steps.